Sign up to our newsletter

 For the record.
 We’re only looking at 180 recruiters here though – people who only place others in roles – because we don’t believe that 360 recruitment can be as effective.
 (Don’t come after us, it’s just our opinion!)

-#1 – Excellent Communication
+#1 – Excellent Communication With Stakeholders and Hiring Managers

 At Solutions Driven, we do this with a scoping call where the Business Growth team member, the recruiter, and the hiring manager(s) sit down and figure out exactly what’s needed.
 What the timescales are, what skills the candidate needs, and how the process will go.